LockBlock-dev/honeygain-earnings-watcher/README.md

     delay: 40, //delay before updating earnings

-    jmpt: false, //if you are using JumpTask
+    jmpt: false, //if you are using JumpTask set it to true };
-};
 ```